bubbakk/JoM/README.md

 Copyright 2013, 2013 Andrea Ferroni

-JoM|The Job Manager" is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+"JoM|The Job Manager" is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.